willforde/script.module.codequick/docs/tutorial.rst

         url = url_constructor("/mobile/category.html")
         resp = urlquick.get(url, headers={"Cookie": "COOKIE_DEVICE=mobile"})

-        # Filter source down to needed section by giving the name and
+        # Filter source down to required section by giving the name and
-        # attributes of the element containing the required data
+        # attributes of the element containing the required data.
-        # It is a lot faster to limit the parser to required section
+        # It's a lot faster, to limit the parser to required section.
         root_elem = resp.parse(u"ul", attrs={"id": "category_listing"})

         # Parse each category